Azure/autorest.typescript/test/integration/generated/petstore/README.md

 ### PetStore

-`PetStore` is the primary interface for developers using the Service client library.
-Explore the methods on this client object to understand the different features of the Service service that you can access.
+`PetStore` is the primary interface for developers using the PetStore client library.
+Explore the methods on this client object to understand the different features of the PetStore service that you can access.